 Lateral Displacement / Lateral Implant Malposition

 Just like in the case of lower pole stretch/inferior implant malposition, lateral displacement/implant malposition represents a spectrum of two separate deformities as well.
 All breast implants cause lateral stretch.
 From an aesthetic standpoint, the lateral part of the breast needs to stretch to give roundness to the breast and “lateral protrusion” – where the outer edge of the breast lies beyond the outer border of the chest wall to balance the hips and give rise to the hourglass curve of the female form.
 If you look at a woman right after breast augmentation, the outer breast looks flat and tight, just like the bottom of the breast.
 In order to achieve a proper aesthetic result, we are depending on the breast tissue to stretch.
-The art and skill of breast augmentation is assessing a woman’s breast dimensions and tissue quality, then knowing how to make the implant pocket, select the right size and shape implant such that when all is said and done the curvature of the breast looks as perfect as possible, every time you perform this surgery!
+The art and skill of breast augmentation is assessing a woman’s breast dimensions and tissue quality, then knowing how to make the implant pocket, select the right size and shape implant such that when all is said and done, and the breast has healed and settled, the curvature of the breast looks as perfect as possible, every time you perform this surgery!
 Talk about pressure!!!

 The issue here is that in some women, when they are standing upright the breasts are right where they should be, but when they lie down, the breasts move to the sides of the chest and they lose their medial (inner breast) fullness.
 Why does this happen?
 Well, just like with lower pole stretch/inferior implant malposition, this happens to some degree a fair amount of the time but the aesthetics of the breast are not compromised.
 The problem is when it becomes excessive, it catches the attention of the patient.
 As a surgeon does not routinely examine patients after breast augmentation flat on the table, the surgeon is not the one to pick this up.
 It is the patient who brings it to her surgeon’s attention.
 Then a simple examination in the supine (on your back) position will confirm the problem.
 So why does this happen?

 When the implant pocket is created, just as the lower portion of the pocket is defined as the lower breast crease, there is also a lateral (outer) breast border that must be defined.
 If you do not set the lateral edge of the pocket far enough laterally towards the outer chest, the breast will look pushed inwards towards the breastbone with a flattened outer contour.
 If you set the border too far towards the back, the implants (and the breasts) will lie too far apart.
 This is usually noticeable early on after surgery.
 Most surgeons create the pocket using blunt dissection – essentially pulling and tearing the muscle and breast tissue away from the chest wall as well as from each other.
 This leads to lack of control of implant pocket dimensions and certainly, it is possible when the pocket is dissected too far laterally the implants may fall to the sides when this occurs.
 If this is recognized at surgery, although best if it didn’t happen in the first place, the outer edges of the pocket can be sewn back down to the chest wall in an attempt to correct this.
 When this is done later when a scar tissue capsule is now lining the pocket, it is called a lateral capsulorraphy.
-When I create the implant pocket, I do so using precise cautery dissection, a technique where absolutely no blunt dissection is performed.
+When I create the implant pocket, I do so using precise electrocautery dissection, a technique where absolutely no blunt dissection is performed.
 There is a dramatic reduction in both blood loss and pain, and much greater control over the dimensions of the pocket.
 In my practice, I do not see laterally over-dissected pockets in my patients because I firmly adhere to this technique.

 A brief word about tissue stretch.
 Whenever a breast implant is inserted into the breast, the breast tissues will stretch.
 The degree that the breast will stretch is not predictable.
 The two main factors that will increase tissue stretch are: poor quality tissue to begin with (thin, poor elasticity, sagging), and placing a particular sized implant in the breast where the implant size exceeds the ideal breast volume as determined by precise preoperative measurements and planning as I do for all my breast augmentation patients.
 Certainly, the patients who have the best quality tissue and do not exceed the size implant as recommended by my preoperative measurements will stand the best chance of having the least amount of tissue stretch following augmentation surgery.
 However, there is one other factor that will lead to an increased, undesirable degree of tissue stretch and that is genetic predisposition, an entirely unpredictable factor.
 I have seen patients with poor tissue not stretch much after surgery and I have seen patients with excellent quality tissue overstretch considerably.